clmay/school/assignments/08-assignment.md

 3. Select the course number and total capacity for each course.
 Show only those courses with a total capacity less than the average capacity of all sections.
-   Arrange the list by course number then total capacity
+   Arrange the list by course number then total capacity.

 ```sql
 COURSE_NO   TOTAL_CAPACITY